Decision

 Summary of findings

-Consumer – C2 – March 2025
+Consumer - C1 - January 2026

-THG seeks an accurate and up to date record of the condition of its homes through a range of physical stock condition surveys and has a process for keeping this information up to date.
-However, at the time of our inspection, there had not been sufficient progress in delivering its programme of surveys.
+THG also demonstrated through the previous inspection that it seeks an accurate and up to date record of the condition of its homes through a range of physical stock condition surveys and has a process for keeping this information up to date.
 THG uses the information it has to understand the quality and safety of tenants’ homes, and to make decisions on future investment to maintain and improve homes.
-We will continue to engage with THG while it delivers the actions required to complete the gaps in its understanding of the condition of its homes.

-In relation to the Transparency, Influence and Accountability Standard, we saw evidence that THG’s complaint process is simple, accessible and publicised to tenants, and that complaints are addressed fairly, effectively, and in most cases promptly.
+In relation to the Transparency, Influence and Accountability Standard, we saw evidence during our inspection that THG’s complaint process is simple, accessible and publicised to tenants, and that complaints are addressed fairly, effectively, and in most cases promptly.
 THG’s board and all tenants receive reporting on complaints handling performance and insight, and there is evidence that this is used by THG to improve its services.
 We saw evidence that when tenant complaints are received, THG considers them and makes service improvements in response.

 THG provides a wide range of opportunities for tenants to influence and scrutinise its strategies, policies and services.
-We saw evidence that THG has arrangements in place to seek the views of tenants and enables them to provide scrutiny.
+We saw evidence during our inspection that THG has arrangements in place to seek the views of tenants and enables them to provide scrutiny.
 This has directly influenced how THG delivers services to improve outcomes for tenants.

 There are clear arrangements in place through which THG hears from its tenants and there is evidence of a wide range of meaningful engagement activities available to tenants.
 There are opportunities for tenants to be involved in short and long-term projects, and more structured arrangements including opportunities to influence as part of THG’s governance structure.
 We also saw evidence that tenant scrutiny and feedback has directly and positively impacted service delivery.

-Governance – G1 – March 2025
+Governance - G1 - January 2026

 Based on the evidence gained from the inspection there is assurance that THG’s governance arrangements enable it to effectively manage risk and adequately control the organisation, allowing it to deliver its objectives.